Dallas Wire Fraud Defense Attorneys

 A person accused of wire fraud could face serious consequences, including large fines and extensive time in prison.
 In most cases, the federal government will charge a person with one or more crimes related to the alleged wire fraud, such as bank fraud, money laundering, or drug trafficking.
 It can be highly intimidating.

 If you have been charged with wire fraud, or if you know you are under investigation for the offense, you should seek help from a seasoned Dallas wire fraud defense lawyer as soon as possible.
 Federal prosecutors will move quickly to pursue a conviction.
 You need to have a legal team on your side that will move fast as well to protect your rights and seek the best possible outcome in your case.
-Get in touch with criminal defense lawyers from Broden & Mickelsen, LLP today.
+Get in touch with our Texas criminal defense lawyers from Broden & Mickelsen, LLP today.

 We have more than 60 years of combined experience defending clients charged with wire fraud and other white-collar crimes in federal courts in Texas and throughout the United States.
 In every case, we take a unique team approach to defending our clients, with both partners contributing our skills and knowledge to developing an effective strategy that meets our clients’ needs and goals.